mullerdavid/ctf_writeups/cyberquest24/Finals_Pwn_Cybershop/WRITEUP.md

 # Buffer Overflow

-There is a buffer overflow in the name parameter, as the content length is not updated properly.
+There is a buffer overflow in the name parameter, as the target buffer is fixed size, and the size check was done on the webserver size.

 Developing the [exploit](workdir/exploit.py) locally can be done by emulating the CGI interface.
 Setting the `REQUEST_METHOD` and `CONTENT_LENGTH` env variables.